Find out the information you must give to customers on food products and how to give it.

 If the food will be sold pre-packed to the final consumer, you must provide all information required for pre-packed food.
 This applies even if the pre-packing will be done by someone else after you sell it.

 If you don’t know how the food will be sold to the final consumer, you should assume that it will be pre-packed.

 How to give the information

-You must provide the information on the pre-packaging if the packaging will not be changed before the product is sold to the final consumer.
+You must give the information on the pre-packaging if the packaging will not be changed before the product is sold to the final consumer.

 If you’re not responsible for the final pre-packaging of the product or it is non pre-packed, you must provide the information either: